cambridge-cares/TheWorldAvatar/EntityRDFizer/README.md

 ### Definition of an instance of class
 The name of the instance can be either a full path or relative to the base ontology.
-- Col A: short class name for the ontology defined in the tbox, or a full IRI of class name for a class from an external ontologies
+- Col A: short class name for the ontology defined in the TBox, or a full IRI of class name for a class from an external ontologies
 - Col B: "Instance"
 - Col C: The new instance name.
 It is possible to provide a full IRI